DannieBGoode/opensx70/_posts/2019/02/2019-02-23-motor-story.md

 ---
 ![Fire image]({{site.url}}/{{site.baseurl}}img/2019/02/Motor_SX70_website.jpg)

-You probably read or heard the story: this is from ("Behind the lens of the SX-70" Gerald Lapidus
+You probably read or heard the story (this is from *Behind the lens of the SX-70* Gerald Lapidus
 IEEE Spectrum December 1973.
 page 78.):